Britax and Recaro brands both offer high class premium car seats for infants, toddlers and children.

 Because of the aforementioned wing issue, parents may find it not as easy to use as other brands of car seats.

-Britax are known for being easy to install with many models including the company’s patented ClickTight installation feature.
+Britax is known for being easy to install with many models including the company’s patented ClickTight installation feature.

 The shoulder straps are easy to adjust, and they are less prone to becoming twisted and tangled than most Recaro models.